 Honestly, I don’t think a year has gone by without somebody sticking out their tongue and screaming Budweiser’s catchphrase.
 The slogan and advertisement were incredible, and I thought there’d never be a way to top it.

 Then, Budweiser pulled out all the stops and resurrected the iconic advertisement with a perfect twist for 2020 and Super Bowl LIV.

 BudweiserCanada reimagined the iconic commercial before for the Kansas City Chiefs take on the San Francisco 49ers in Miami, Florida.
 Budweiser and Uber teamed up to promote safely getting home and avoiding drunk driving during The Big Game, and they did it perfectly.

 In an empty room full of smart devices, several Alexa-type devices, a smart tablet, the washing machine, thermostat, oven, toilet, toothbrush, and even a spinning Roomba all get in on the action, and I can’t stop laughing.

 If I dreamed up a perfect Super Bowl commercial, this would be it.

-In a year where Planters’ Mr. Peanut gets offed, Bill Nye the Science Guy returns, and Sam Elliott sings ‘Old Town Road’, there are going to be so many iconic commercials wrapped around a great day of NFL football.
+In a year when Planters’ Mr. Peanut gets offed, Bill Nye the Science Guy returns, and Sam Elliott sings ‘Old Town Road’, there were so many iconic commercials wrapped around a great day of NFL football.